xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 xDB
 	database(s) used for last query (separated by / if appropriate).
 	If the database(s) used change then relevance judgements are discarded and the first page of matches is shown.
+If xDB is not set, the database is assumed not to have changed, which means if you only deal with one database you don't have to pass a useless extra parameter around.

 DEFAULTOP
 	default operator - values recognised ``AND``, ``and``, ``OR``, ``or``.